readevalprint/readevalprint.github.com/_posts/2014-10-23-my-first-erlang-program.md

 title: My first Erlang program
 ---

-Enough reading and watching (great videos)[https://www.youtube.com/watch?v=xrIjfIjssLE].
+Enough reading and watching [great videos](https://www.youtube.com/watch?v=xrIjfIjssLE]).
 It's time to get our grubby little virtual fingers dirty in some code.

-A great way to get in the mix is (Project Euler)[https://projecteuler.net/problem=1]!
+A great way to get in the mix is [Project Euler](https://projecteuler.net/problem=1)!
 The first problem is essentially fizz-buzz.
 "Find the sum of all the multiples of 3 or 5 below 1000."
 This is a great one because you can learn the built in functions first!